L-Marley/OSF_reanalysis/README.md

 # OSF_reanalysis
-Statsitical analysis of Renkewitz and Müller's (2016) OSF replication
+Statistical analysis of Renkewitz and Müller's (2016) OSF replication of Nairne's (2008) study 2.
+See the associated wiki for this project for further details.

+# Pre-requisites
+The only requirements are that you have R and RStudio installed and either run the package installation script [filename] first or you can copy the packages from the packrat library hosted [here].

+# Data
+Direct files are not provided as these are available from the OSF and the script retrieves them from there.